awsdocs/amazon-api-gateway-developer-guide/doc_source/apigateway-control-access-aws-waf.md

 1. Choose **Save Changes**\.

-## Associate an AWS WAF Regional Web ACL with an API Gateway API Stage Using the AWS CLI<a name="apigateway-control-access-aws-waf-awscli"></a>
+## Associate an AWS WAF regional Web ACL with an API Gateway API stage using the AWS CLI<a name="apigateway-control-access-aws-waf-awscli"></a>

 To use the AWS CLI to associate an AWS WAF Regional web ACL with an existing API Gateway API stage, call the [https://docs.aws.amazon.com/cli/latest/reference/waf-regional/associate-web-acl.html](https://docs.aws.amazon.com/cli/latest/reference/waf-regional/associate-web-acl.html) command, as in the following example: